Broomfield Transit Study

 The high density housing between 287 and midway near the 287 and Denver Boulder turnpike interchange is one of the most underprivileged areas of the city.
 Several apartment communities are in the area yet there are currently no reasonable public transit options for reliable commute (i.e bus stops).
 What efforts are being made to address the transportation needs of this community?
 This is arguably the community that has the highest propensity of using public transit in the county.

-ConcernedCitizen asked about 2 months ago
+ConcernedCitizen asked 4 months ago

 Hello,